Alexa, Siri are helping users battle loneliness, making disabled people more independent: Survey

 A key finding is that these speakers helped disabled people be more independent.
 Users reported that the device had a significant impact on their lives, giving them a greater sense of independence and "helping them manage – and even improve – their conditions and abilities"

 Smart speakers are certainly a boon.
-They help us navigate technology with ease, acts as a home assistant and turns out also acts as a friend in lonely times.
+They help us navigate technology with ease, act as a home assistant and turn out as a friend in lonely times.

 Watch | Alexa for Animals: Tech is helping humans understand the animal kingdom